-- 5.18 The proposal is in outline with all matters reserved, for the erection of up to (and including) 3 dwellings of up to 2 storeys in height, including accesses and garages. - 5.19 To understand the relationship of the site and the wider landscape, photographs have been used to demonstrate key views of the site.
+- 5.18 The proposal is in outline with all matters reserved, for the erection of up to (and including) 5 dwellings of up to 2 storeys in height, including a shared access and parking court. - 5.19 To understand the relationship of the site and the wider landscape, photographs have been used to demonstrate key views of the site.
 The map below shows the location for each camera shot.